-As of June 30, 2023, we had 20 full-time and part-time employees, including 12 employees engaged in research and development and manufacturing.
-As our development and commercialization plans and strategies develop, and as we transition into operating as a public company, we expect to need additional managerial, operational, sales, marketing, financial and other personnel.
+As of June 30, 2024, we had 24 full-time and part-time employees, including 16 employees engaged in research and development and manufacturing.
+As our development and commercialization plans and strategies develop, we expect to need additional managerial, operational, sales, marketing, financial and other personnel.
 Future growth would impose significant added responsibilities on members of management, including: